 Tools and Methods

-I am currently working on methodological advances in structural parameter identifiability for PDE models.
+I have recently worked on methodological advances in structural parameter identifiability for PDE models, and am interested more broadly in structural and practical identifiability for biological models.
 Methods for structural identifiability analysis are relatively well-established for ODE models, but the same cannot be said for PDEs.
 Our work aims to extend differential algebra based methods for structural parameter identifiability to the PDE setting.
-In particular, we have considered age-structured epidemic models (manuscript in preparation).
-However, we plan to extend this methodology to other PDE systems such as reaction-diffusion systems.
+In particular, we have considered age-structured epidemic models (see our recent paper).
 This work is in collaboration with Dr. Marisa Eisenberg at University of Michigan.

 I am interested in applying machine learning and topological data analysis to agent-based biological models and biological images.
 I aim to use these analyses to better understand model dynamics and experimental results, and for model calibration and validation with experimental data.
 I have focused on the analysis of simulated and experimental tuberculosis granulomas in the lung (see Applications below).